 You have to remember that cats are born hunters.
 Every instinct they have is geared toward this activity.
-As a result, cats spend most of their day conserving energy for when they need it.
+As a result, cats spend most of their day conserving energy for when they need it the most.

 They want to know that they can run, leap, spring, and hunt at any moment.
 Thank about what faculties a cat needs while they’re hunting:

-This is also why a cat rarely sleeps with their stomach exposed.
+This is also why a cat rarely sleeps with her stomach exposed.
 If they do so, they are leaving the most delicate part of their anatomy unprotected.
 If your cat chooses to lie on their back around you, feel honored.
 You have earned their undisputed trust.

 Is My Cat Sleeping Too Much?

-If your cat is spending more than 20 hours each day asleep, there may be a problem.
+If your cat is spending more than 20 hours each day asleep, there may be a health problem.
 This already doesn’t leave much time for anything else.

 Remember, your cat’s senses of hearing and smell usually remain active while they’re dozing.
 This could be something as subtle as the rustling of nearby leaves.

-If your cat isn’t in the mood to interact, they won’t.
-You should, however, notice some kind of acknowledgement.
-This could be a twitch of their ears, or a swish of their tail.
+Your cat will not necessarily wake up and come running just because you called her.
+If your cat isn’t in the mood to interact, then she won’t.
+You should receive an acknowledgment.
+This could be a twitch of her ears or a swish of her tail.